tauri-apps/tauri-docs/docs/guides/distribution/sign-windows.md

 - Code signing certificate - you can acquire one of these on services listed in [Microsoft's docs].
 There are likely additional authorities for non-EV certificates than included in that list, please compare them yourself and choose one at your own risk.
   - Please make sure to get a **code signing** certificate, SSL certificates do not work!

-This guide assumes that you have a standard code signing certificate, in case you have an EV certificate, which generally involves a hardware token, please follow your issuer's documentation instead.
+This guide assumes that you have a standard code signing certificate> If you have an EV certificate, which generally involves a hardware token, please follow your issuer's documentation instead.

 :::note